Do Police Checks Expire?

 How Long Is A Police Check Valid For?

-A Criminal History Check is considered a ‘point in time’ check.
 The information contained in the document is only accurate up to the date and time of issue.
-A police check does not expire officially, but the information may become outdated as time goes on, or miss out new information contained on an individual’s police record, if an offence took place after the certificate was produced.
+The information may become outdated quickly – for example if an offence took place after the certificate was issued.

 What Does Point In Time Mean?